jeroennoten/Laravel-AdminLTE/docs/sections/overview/artisan_console_commands.md

   **Target:** The routes will be inserted in the `routes/web.php` file of your Laravel project.

 - __`main_views`__: The set of blade views that, in conjunction, defines the main layout you usually will extend.
 You may publish this resource if you need to make some customization on the provided template layout.
+It covers the `master.blade.php` and `page.blade.php` files, the whole `partials/` folder, the `plugins.blade.php` file and the `auth/` views.
+Note it deliberately leaves the `components/` folder out, that one belongs to the `components` resource.

   **Target:** The main views will be published in the `resources/views/vendor/adminlte/` folder of your Laravel project.